1. Executive Summary

 - Small media company (founded 2018) that historically needed public funding support (£100k loan from UK export fund).

-- Suddenly positioning to host a £27 million film fund is a drastic leap.
+- Suddenly positioning to host a £27 million film fund is a draft leap.

 - Financial filings show approximately £4.8 million in net assets (possibly due to intangible assets or investor advances), but also significant liabilities and active bank charges.